Atatürk's reforms: Religious organizations

 The abolishment of Caliphate removed the highest religious-political position.
-This act left the Muslim brotherhoods (Muslim associations working as a society of Muslim believers for any purpose) who were institutionalized (religious-political representation) under the convents and the dervish lodges without higher organizing structure.
+This act left Muslim associations who were institutionalized under the convents and the dervish lodges without higher organizing structure.

-The reformers assumed that the original sources, now available in Turkish, would render the orthodox religious establishment (the ‘ulamā’) and the Ṣūfī ṭarīqas obsolete, and thus help to privatize religion as well as produce a reformed Islam (Turkish Reformation = Turkified).
+The reformers assumed that the original sources, now available in Turkish, would render the orthodox religious establishment (the ‘ulamā’) and the Ṣūfī ṭarīqas obsolete, and thus help to privatize religion as well as produce a reformed Islam.
 In 1925 institutions of religious covenants and dervish lodges were declared illegal.

 The reformers imagined that the elimination of the orthodox and Ṣūfī religious establishments, along with traditional religious education, and their replacement with a system in which the original sources were available to all in the vernacular language, would pave the way for a new vision of Islam open to progress and modernity and usher in a society guided by modernity.

 Along with the multi-party period, with Democrats both taking part and winning for the first time in the 1950 Turkish general election, religious establishments started becoming more active in the country.

 Religious holiday (Work week)

-Turkey adapted the workweek and weekend as the complementary parts of the week devoted to labor and rest, respectively.
+Turkey adapted the European workweek and weekend as the complementary parts of the week devoted to labor and rest, respectively.
 In the Ottoman Empire, the workweek was from Sunday to Thursday and the weekend was Friday and Saturday.

-A law enacted in 1935 changed the weekend began from Friday afternoon (not Thursday afternoon) and a weekend ended on Sunday.
+A law enacted in 1935 changed the weekend, which now began Friday afternoon (not Thursday afternoon) and ended on Sunday.